santoshsaisharan/first/README.md

-# first
+# first github file
-Practice
-This is my first git
+This is my first git practice file